m-hall/kol-scripts/README.md

 These skills are specific to me.

 ### recent zones
-Shows 5 extra zones and their areas bellow the "Last adventure"
+Shows 5 extra zones and their areas below the "Last adventure"

 ### reminisce faves
 Shows some quick access favorites to the reminisce page for the combat locket